attachmentsme/Queuebert/README.md

 Client
 ------

-You create a client within a content script:
+You create a client within your content scripts.
+The client is used to communicate between the sandboxed JavaScript environments.

 * The client is used to dispatch messages to other tabs, iframes, and to the background script.
 * The client has a delegate registered with it.
 The delegate receives messages from other clients in the system.